 Are you only breaking out in one area of your face?
 On your chin?
 Forehead?
 Nose or hairline?
 Since we apply our skincare everywhere, can the cause of our blemishes be simple product decisions if they are only clustered in one area?
 Not according to Ayurveda – in fact, the concept of face mapping offers very clear ideas to what is happening with out health.

 A commonly understood concept in Eastern Medicine, is that our external bodies reflect and are connected to our internal bodies.
 In Chinese Medicine, practitioners treat out-of-balance organs through puncturing or stimulating different points on our skin (acupuncture and reflexology).
 In Ayurveda, Chinese Medicine and other Asian Health Sciences, much of a doctor’s diagnosis comes from examining our tongues, nails, hair and skin.
 So, it is not surprising that it is believed that where we break out indicates what is happening in our health.
+In fact, I use face mapping in every skin consultation I perform via skype or in-person.
 Last week I blogged about how forehead congestion displays Vata-imbalance, and today I will explain the presence of Pimples in the lower part of the complexion.

 What Jaw Line Break Outs Mean